All Episodes

 So it's hard to coordinate all that stuff and to do it quickly.

-And part of the reason is that the robot sort of has to predict, all right, if I do this, what do my other parts need to do?
+And part of the reason is that the robot sort of has to predict: all right, if I do this, what do my other parts need to do?

-And then it sort of tries several predictions and then it picks the best one.
+And then it sort of tries several predictions, and then it picks the best one.

-And apparently that just will always have a time lag.
+And apparently, that just will always have a time lag.

-all at the same time and then just picks a good one now apparently that would allow your robot to work as fast and efficiently and to move just like a human.
+Now, apparently, that would allow your robot to work as fast and efficiently and to move just like a human.

-It would have fewer degrees of movement.
+Yeah, it would have fewer degrees of movement.

-the US has a jet-powered drone wingman.
+Well, the U.S. has a jet-powered drone wingman.

-It's basically the size of a, it looks like the size of a regular jet maybe a little smaller and a pilot would go up and would have a whole bunch of these drones as like protectors that would be flying at the same time but they would be unmanned so i presume the pilot would control them you know the one pilot would control you know his own plane plus or her own plane plus all the drones and
+And a pilot would go up and would have a whole bunch of these drones as like protectors that would be flying at the same time, but they would be unmanned.

 I haven't seen that before.